ToolManChang/DRLseminar_code_challenge/README.md

 Even learning from this MCTS policy, the Alphazero agent can not achieve as good as MCTS does.
 The learning curve for Alphazero is:
 ![alphazero](https://github.com/ToolManChang/DRLseminar_code_challenge/blob/master/DRL_Seminar_BlackJack/alpha_zero.png)
+The final policy only achieve winning rate around 0.6, because it has no access to the full state as MCTS does.
+In this way, SAC still performs better with high uncertainty in the environment.